tekavec/BankKataCalisthenics/README.md

-Bank account kata with Calisthenics rules
+Bank Account Kata With Calisthenics Rules
 =================

-The original idea for the kata was created by Krzysztof Jelski at 'Session on the Software Craftsmanship UK 2011 conference' (How Object-Oriented Are You Feeling Today?).
+The original idea for the kata was created by Krzysztof Jelski at 'Session on the Software Craftsmanship UK 2011 conference' (*How Object-Oriented Are You Feeling Today?*).
-This version is done by obbeying as much [calisthenics rules] ((http://www.cs.helsinki.fi/u/luontola/tdd-2009/ext/ObjectCalisthenics.pdf) as possible.
+This version is done by obbeying as much [calisthenics rules] (http://www.cs.helsinki.fi/u/luontola/tdd-2009/ext/ObjectCalisthenics.pdf) as possible.

 Acceptance test is created with [SpecFlow] (http://www.specflow.org/), [NSubstitute] (http://nsubstitute.github.io/) was used for mocking, and MSTest for unit tests.